auth0/docs/articles/client-platforms/react/04-user-profile.md

     })
   }

-  ... // ommiting some methods to keep it short
+  ... // omitting some methods to keep it short

   setProfile(profile){
     // Saves profile data to localStorage